-Each lesson length is 71 minutes.
-There are four lessons per day.
+Each lesson is 60 minutes in length.
+There are five lessons per day.

 In Year 7 students choose to study one language for the year and will continue to studying that same language in Year 8.

 Arts/Technologies Program

 The Arts/Technology Program runs throughout Year 7 and Year 8, giving students an opportunity to study a wide variety of subjects.